 You can't go wrong with black, though a different color may help you stand out from everyone else.
-A job interview probably isn't the time for a lime green pantsuit, but Sugar Plum would make the right kind of impact.
+A job interview probably isn't the time for a lime green pantsuit, but blue, red, or purple would make the right kind of impact.

 Dress For the Industry

 Not every industry expects you to dress conservatively for an interview, though you should dress relatively more conservatively than you would on the job.
 You don't want to look out of touch, and you do want to let the hiring manager know that you'd be a good fit for the company.

 For retail, dress more casually and stylishly.
 For a law firm, wear black or navy - a makeshift suit or a dress with jacket.
 For tech companies go super casual, but not sloppy - try pull on pants with a 3/4 sleeve top and maybe a swing vest.
 Techies are easily spooked by people who are much cooler than they are, so now is not the time for a statement jacket.
 Jeans, a shell and a boyfriend cardigan are appropriate for a job interview at a tech startup.

 For a job in the arts, let your creativity shine through.
 Prints and bold colors are the way to go.
 But you still want to look serious, so leave the statement jackets home.
 They want to know that they can introduce you to clients without you coming off as an eccentric artist.